mozilla/application-services/docs/dependency-management.md

 * Check `Cargo.lock` into the repository.
 * Generate built artifacts using the `--locked` flag to `cargo build`, as an additional assurance that the existing `Cargo.lock` will be respected.
-    * TODO: how to actually make this happen via rust-android-gradle plugin?
 * Regularly run [cargo-audit](https://github.com/RustSec/cargo-audit) in CI to alert us to security problems in our dependencies.
-    * It runs on every PR, and once per hour as a scheduled job with failures reported to slack.
+    * It runs on every PR, and once per hour on the `main` branch
-* Use [a home-grown tool](../tools/dependency_summary.py) to generate a summary of dependency licenses and to check them for compatibility with MPL-2.0.
+* Use [a home-grown tool](https://github.com/mozilla/application-services/blob/main/tools/dependency_summary.py) to generate a summary of dependency licenses and to check them for compatibility with MPL-2.0.
     * Check these summaries into the repository and have CI alert on unexpected changes, to guard against pulling in new versions of a dependency under a different license.